 - Guidance for Facility Owners

-- Guidance for Organizers of Meetings and Events (renters of facilities)
+- Guidance for Organizers of Meetings, Events, and Weddings (renters of facilities)

 - Guidance for Attendees at Meeting and Event Facilities